btcpayserver/btcpayserver-docker/README.md

 This will save the backup locally as `/var/lib/docker/volumes/backup_datadir/_data/backup.tar.gz`.
 These are the options to customize the backup name and location:

-- You can customize the filename by providing it as an argument to the script (see below).
 - `BACKUP_TIMESTAMP=true` saves the backup with datetime as part of the file name, so that backups do not get overwritten.
 - `BACKUP_PROVIDER=SCP` saves the backup remotely, requires additional `SCP_TARGET` environment variable (see below).
 - `BACKUP_PROVIDER=Dropbox` saves the backup to Dropbox, requires additional `DROPBOX_TOKEN` environment variable (see below).